By The Numbers

-The 5-year BA/MAT program allows you to complete your bachelor’s degree in any major, along with a master’s degree in teaching and then attain your elementary teaching certificate (first through sixth grades) within five years.
+This Dual-Degree program allows you to complete your bachelor’s degree in any major, along with a master’s degree in teaching and your elementary teaching certificate (first through sixth grades) within five years.
 Completing your master’s degree right away allows you continue your teaching career uninterrupted, as maintaining your professional license to teach in most states requires the completion of a master’s degree during the first 6-8 years of teaching.

-As a freshman, you will begin your BA/MAT program with ED 140 Introduction to Public Education.
+As a freshman, you will begin our program with ED 140 Introduction to Public Education.
 This 1-credit course introduces you to the teaching profession and helps you to make choices about course work and even select a major if you haven’t already done so.

 Teaching certification and licensure is regulated by each state.
 Connecticut participates in the NASDTEC Interstate Compact (NASDTEC.net).
 States that participate in this compact agree to accept the planned program of study of graduates in any of the states that are part of that compact.
 Therefore, whether you are an in-state or out-of-state applicant, you can become a certified teacher wherever you want to teach.

 Earn your master’s degree without breaking the bank